ArmandBriere/Archy/src/README.md

     result = hello(request_mock)

-    assert f"Hello world!" == result
+    assert ("Hello world!", 200) == result
 ```

 ## How to run test

-The tests can be run in the cmdline or with VsCode.
+The tests can be run in the command line or with VsCode.

 The python path is defined in the `pytest.ini` file, run this command to run the tests: